Skip to main content

 Income multiples across the UK mortgage market fall into three broad tiers.
 Understanding where each lender sits helps you set realistic expectations before you apply.

-The 6x tier — premium multiples
+The 6x and above tier — premium multiples

 The catch is that most 6x lenders require a high minimum income.
 Barclays and NatWest both need at least £75,000, and Cumberland requires £40,000.
 The notable exception is Precise, which offers 6x from just £10,000 income — though as a specialist lender their rates tend to be higher than high-street alternatives.